Python API

 Searching Documents

-The search method performs hybrid search (vector + full-text) with reranking enabled by default for improved relevance:
+The search method performs native hybrid search (vector + full-text) using LanceDB with optional reranking for improved relevance:

 results = await client.search("machine learning algorithms", limit=5)